Sam Elliott Confirms Rumors

-#1: His Father Didn't Approve Of His Acting
+#1: His Father Didn't Approve Of Him Pursuing An Acting Career

-Sam had wanted to become an actor since he was nine years old, but his father, a U.S. Fisheries and Wildlife Service worker, didn't think that was a good career path.
-The ensuing rift damaged their relationship and defined much of Sam's character.
+Sam had dreamt of becoming an actor since he was nine years old, but his father, a U.S. Fisheries and Wildlife Service worker, didn't think that was a good career path.
+The ensuing rift damaged their relationship permanently and defined much of Sam's character.

 #2: A Tragic Ending

-When the aspiring young actor was just 18 years old, his father died of a heart attack.
-"He died thinking, 'Man, this kid is going to go down the wrong path,'" said Sam.
-"And I think on some level that was either hard on me or made me more focused in my resolve to have a career."
+When the talented young actor was just 18 years old, his father died of a heart attack.
+"He died thinking, 'Man, this kid is going to go down the wrong path, and I think on some level that was either hard on me or made me more focused in my resolve to have a career." said Sam.

-Sam was cast as one of the leads in "Guys and Dolls" while at college in Washington.
-The local newspaper complimented his performance and claimed he had what it took to be a professional actor.
-Soon after, Sam declared he was going to Hollywood to pursue his dream.
+Sam was cast to play one of the leading roles in "Guys and Dolls" while at college in Washington.
+The local newspaper complimented his performance and said he had what it took to be a professional actor.
+Soon after, Sam declared he was going to Hollywood to pursue his career.

 #4: Working For A Living